-If you were to drink on a regular basis, then your brain will adapt to this.
-To respond to the more sedative impact of the alcohol, the brain will release more excitatory neurotransmitters.
+If you were to drink on a regular basis, then your brain would adapt to this.
+To respond to the more sedative impact of alcohol, the brain will release more excitatory neurotransmitters.
 This is done to try and keep the body more alert and awake overall.
 Adjustments like this in brain chemistry are part of the reason why someone who might have a high alcohol tolerance, doesn’t seem drunk.

 If you are dependent on alcohol and you quit drinking suddenly, then the brain will continue to work as if there is alcohol still present in the body, and this can give you a number of withdrawal symptoms.
 If you want to find out more about them, then take a look below.

 Of course, if you are suffering from alcohol withdrawal then it is important that you seek help as soon as possible.
 If you don’t, then you may find that you struggle to combat the problem on your own.
 Help is the best and fastest way for you to get onto the road to recovery.